zimolzak/birthday-party/list.md

   Blue Racer Standard $240, [vibroplex.com](https://vibroplex.com).
   These can be found used, too.

-- **Old-timey "straight key"** for Morse code.
-Search eBay for "navy flameproof" or "vintage straight key."
-J-38 key is another classic style.
-Ideally get one that has all or most of the parts.
-(Don't buy just the knob, or a key without the knob.
-Key and knob without the base is okay.
-Without wires is pretty much okay.)
-These are fun gifts because it almost doesn't matter what kind you buy.
-They are all different, and they all will work (almost impossible to be broken or defective) and all will be fun!

 - **Single lever paddle** for Morse code.

     - search [gigaparts.com](https://www.gigaparts.com) for "single